"Spontaneous creativity is an affirmation of our deepest nature." ~ Richard Moss

 5. Intuitive Collage: (30 Days) The hidden language of our deeper emotions can more easily reveal themselves through imagery and visual symbols before they shape into words.
 Gain insight into your emotions with a daily ten minute collage.

 6. Symbolic Journeys: (45 Days) This 45 day course will support you to better understand the deeper signs and symbols that spontaneously arise in your expressive drawing, painting, writing and collage.

 7. Healing Difficult Emotions: (15 Days) Simple expressive art exercises such as painting, drawing and collage support you to begin exploring, and honestly examining emotional struggles such as worry, fear, frustration, fear, conflict, negativity, heartbreak and addiction.

 If you follow all the prompts and suggestions in the order I recommend, you will complete 160 consecutive days of expressive arts practice!

 Expressive art is spontaneous art.
 Using the principle of synchronicity, spontaneous creation tells you exactly what you need to know for your growth in this moment.

 Creation without pre-planning clears out unconscious psychological patterns we are unaware of and opens us to creative possibilities outside of our ordinary mind.

 Spontaneous imagery is often "wider" than words and it can invite our deeper, more intuitive wisdom to pour forth into our practical, everyday world.

-For many years now my website has served as a portal to explore spontaneous creative practices, especially as they support the expression and healing of emotional pain.
-Visit HERE.
+My e-courses serve as a portal to explore spontaneous creative practices, especially as they support the expression and healing of emotional pain.
+View my courses HERE.